Better Process Control School

 "This course is the first step to becoming a processing authority.
 Overall content is very useful and I learned a lot about aseptic processing."

 Comply with FDA/USDA regulations while advancing your food processing knowledge

 Do you work in a plant that packs and thermally processes low-acid foods and acidified foods in hermetically sealed containers?
 Could your canned food products be vulnerable to contamination?
 Better Process Control School provides the training you need to comply with federal regulations, reduce your susceptibility, and minimize your liability.

-This course provides essential information on how to effectively control the risks associated with manufacturing commercially-sterile foods, and how to comply with the U.S. laws that exist to prevent public health problems resulting from contamination in canned food products.
+This virtual online course provides essential information on how to effectively control the risks associated with manufacturing commercially-sterile foods, and how to comply with the U.S. laws that exist to prevent public health problems resulting from contamination in canned food products.

 FDA and USDA Regulations Addressed by Better Process Control School

-This course meets the Food and Drug Administration's (FDA) regulations in 21 CFR 108, 113, and 114, which require that each processor of low-acid and acidified low-acid canned foods (including pet foods) operate with a certified supervisor on hand at all times during processing.
+This virtual online course meets the Food and Drug Administration's (FDA) regulations in 21 CFR 108, 113, and 114, which require that each processor of low-acid and acidified low-acid canned foods (including pet foods) operate with a certified supervisor on hand at all times during processing.
 It also meets similar regulations and training requirements set forth in the U.S. Department of Agriculture's (USDA) Food Safety and Inspection Service (FSIS) regulations 9 CFR 318.300 and 381.300 for thermally processed meat and poultry products.

 Increase Your Knowledge of Food Processing Principles

 In addition to satisfying FDA and USDA requirements, Better Process Control School course attendees learn the practical applications of the principles underlying these regulations.
 You will increase your understanding of key concepts such as thermal processing system operations, microbiological food safety, equipment operations, and acidification and container closure evaluation programs for low acid and acidified canned foods.